icgc-dcc/dcc-portal/SECURITY.md

 # Portal Security
 ## Overview

-This document describes Authentication/Authorization process in ICGC DCC Portal.
+This document describes the Authentication/Authorization(A/A) process in ICGC DCC Portal.

-DCC Portal has authentication/authorization services to protect controlled analysis data.
+DCC Portal has A/A services to protect controlled analysis data.

 Before accessing controlled data from the International Cancer Genome Consortium (ICGC) users must get authorization from the Data Access Compliance Office ([DACO](https://icgc.org/daco)).
 Approved users can access the controlled data [of ICGC data releases](https://dcc.icgc.org/releases).